 You can find prebiotics in a variety of tasty fruits and vegetables, especially those that are made of resistant starch and fiber or complex carbohydrates, like broccoli.
 The complex carbs can’t be digested by your body, which means they go through your digestive system and eventually are consumed by the healthy bacteria in your gut microbiome.

-So here’s the big difference.
+So here’s a big difference.
 If probiotics are healthy bacteria that add to your gut microbiome, prebiotics are food or fertilizer that the bacteria in your gut microbiome can use to grow by themselves.
-Probiotics add more bacteria, prebiotics make the existing bacteria healthier.
+Probiotics add more bacteria, prebiotics makes the existing bacteria healthier.